IndrajeetPatil/ggstatsplot/README.md

 ### `ggcoefstats`

 The function `ggcoefstats` generates **dot-and-whisker plots** for regression models saved in a tidy data frame.
-The tidy dataframes are prepared using `parameters::model_parameters()`.
+The tidy data frames are prepared using `parameters::model_parameters()`.
 Additionally, if available, the model summary indices are also extracted from `performance::model_performance()`.